Flower Care Guide – Therese’s Florist Newry

 As we know, a flower is a living entity.
 Sometimes referred to as a bloom, it is the reproductive structure that is found in plants that are known to flower (flowering plants).
 Therefore, as a living organism, a flower requires some tender love and care, (let’s call them hygiene practices) to improve how long they last.

-It’s important to note that different species and varieties of flower will have varying or individual requirements specific to it.
-The following guidelines are general best practice that we, as one of the leading Florists in Newry, are happy to recommend.
+It’s important to note that different species and varieties of a flower will have varying or individual requirements specific to it.
+The following guidelines are a general best practice that we, as one of the leading Florists in Newry, are happy to recommend.

 Flowers delivered in a hand-tied bouquet